-- Preheat an oven to 325 degrees F. In mixing bowl, mix butter, erythritol, stevia, egg, and vanilla until well blended.
+- Preheat an oven to 325°F. In mixing bowl, mix butter, granular sweetener, stevia, egg, and vanilla until well blended.
 In a separate bowl, add all the dry ingredients and mix until well combined.
 Add the dry mixture to the wet mixture and mix again until well blended.
 If desired, chocolate chips or nuts can be mixed in at this time.

 - Shape the mixture into a large ball of dough.
-Place dough ball on a silicon baking pad or a well greased cookie sheet.
+Place dough ball on a silicon baking mat or parchment paper lined cookie sheet.
 Shape dough into a low, flat log.